 Many participants expressed concern about the closure of the Federation Square Visitor Centre and the demise of Destination Melbourne (producer of the Official Visitor Guide) and the negative impact this was having on tourism information provision and visitor planning.

 The forum recognised the success and momentum of the City of Melbourne Tourism plan but expressed concern there was no industry strategy for Greater Melbourne or Greater Melbourne industry collaboration or investment mechanisms.

-Greater Melbourne and Victoria were enjoying continued growth in actual visitor numbers, but the concern was expressed about the shorter length of stay (yield) and the lack of a proactive approach to enhancing and measuring the visitor experience.
+Greater Melbourne and Victoria was enjoying continued growth in actual visitor numbers, but concern was expressed about the shorter length of stay (yield) and the lack of a proactive approach to enhancing and measuring the visitor experience.